Zac Efron: 2002–2009: Early career and High School Musical

 Efron was next seen as Link Larkin in the musical comedy film Hairspray (2007), based on the 2002 Broadway musical of the same name.
 Production conflicted with the High School Musical concert tour, which prevented Efron from joining; Drew Seeley filled in.
 The film became a major commercial and critical success upon its release in July 2007.
 Later that year, he reprised his role of Troy Bolton in High School Musical 2 (2007), which aired on the Disney Channel in August 2007.

 Efron again reprised his role in High School Musical 3: Senior Year (2008), the first film in the High School Musical franchise to receive a theatrical release.
-The film became a major blockbuster at the box office, and received mixed to positive reviews from critics.
+The film succeeded at the box office, and received mixed to positive reviews from critics.
 He followed this with the commercially successful comedy 17 Again (2009) about a 37-year-old man who is transformed into his 17-year-old self (Efron) after a chance accident.